jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 Legendary Artifact Creature - Gestral
 Other Gestral creatures you control get +2/+2
 {2}: Put a shield counter on target Gestral you control.
-Enrage - Whenever Golgra is dealt damage, choose one:
+Enrage — Whenever Golgra is dealt damage, choose one —
- - Put a Double strike counter on Golgra.
+• Put a Double strike counter on Golgra.
- - Put a Vigilance counter on Golgra.
+• Put a Vigilance counter on Golgra.
- - Put a Trample counter on Golgra.
+• Put a Trample counter on Golgra.
- - Draw a card.
+• Draw a card.
 ---
 Really?
 A duel?
 Do you have a death wish?